 For New Yorkers, what started off back in 2014 as a pretty restrictive medical marijuana program has evolved to the relatively “friendly” cannabis environment that residents enjoy today.
 This is of course great news for long-suffering NY residents, as high-quality CBD oil is now easily accessible across the state – even for individuals without a NY medical marijuana card.

-Also, it’s worth pointing out that possession of actual marijuana has been decriminalized in New York, as long as the possession amount is 25 g or less.
-Possession of hemp-based CBD oil, on the other hand, is completely legal, at least according to one New York news outlet.
+Also, it’s worth pointing out that possession of actual marijuana has been decriminalized in New York, as long as the possession amount is 25 grams or less.
+Possession of hemp-based CBD oil, on the other hand, is completely legal (at least according to most companies who sell it).

 That being said, the “legal language” of CBD legislation is still unclear in many U.S. states.
-While recent announcements by the DEA have more or less cleared the use of low-THC (0.3% or less) CBD oil on a federal level, some states are choosing to remain pretty obtuse over the matter, continuing to treat any form of CBD as an “illegal cannabis product.”
+While recent announcements by the DEA have more or less cleared the use of low-THC (0.3% or less) CBD oil on a federal level, some states (like Ohio) have chosen to remain pretty obtuse over the matter, opting to treat any form of CBD with the same distinction as “illegal cannabis products.”

 Earlier this year in North Carolina, for example, owners of a vape shop were arrested on charges of marijuana possession, simply for selling bottles of CBD oil in their store (though it’s unclear if the charges remained).

-Fortunately, New Yorkers do not have to deal with such obtuseness, as the use, possession, and purchase of CBD oil in the state is largely recognized as legal – as long as the product is sourced from a low-THC industrial hemp supply as outlined in the 2014 U.S. Farm Bill.
+Fortunately, New Yorkers do not have to deal with such obtuseness as the use, possession, and purchase of CBD oil in the state is largely recognized as legal – as long as the product is sourced from a low-THC industrial hemp supply as outlined in the Hemp Farming Act.

 To be clear, it is important to point out the differences between CBD oil in New York that you would buy from a medical dispensary, and CBD oil that you can buy in health food stores, vape shops, etc.